anlutro/sc2ranks-v2/readme.md

 A simple object-oriented implementation of the second version of SC2Ranks API.
 The implementation parses JSON returned from the SC2Ranks API server and doesn't do anything to manipulate it.
 Check out the [API documentation](http://www.sc2ranks.com/api) for information on how the returned data is structured.

+Package is still in development and can't be considered stable, but should be functional.
+Please report any problems via the Github issues page.

+## Installation
+Install as a [Composer](http://getcomposer.org) package: `composer require anlutro\sc2ranks-v2:dev-master`

 ## Usage
 ```php
 $sc2r = new \anlutro\SC2Ranks\SC2Ranks('my_api_key');